 Severe Morning Sickness (Hyperemesis Gravidarum)

 Nausea and vomiting are common during pregnancy.
-It is often called “morning sickness,” but it can occur at any time of day.
+It is often called “morning sickness,” but it can happen at any time of day.
 But severe nausea and vomiting that doesn’t let up is not normal.
 Dehydration and weight loss can result.
 This can be dangerous for the mother and baby.
-Hyperemesis gravidarum (HEG) is the medical term for severe nausea and vomiting during pregnancy.
-If you have it, your health care provider can take steps to keep you and your baby safe.
+Hyperemesis gravidarum (HEG) is the medical term for severe nausea and vomiting during pregnancy, and it results in weight loss.
+If you have it, your healthcare provider can take steps to keep you and your baby safe.
 He or she can also help you find relief.

 What are the symptoms of severe morning sickness?